 To fuel KoinWorks’ growth, Triodos Microfinance Fund and Triodos Fair Share Fund invested in a USD 3 million convertible loan note in 2021 that was converted into preference shares as part of the Series C round closed in January 2022.
 The funds topped up the conversion by an additional investment of USD 3 million in preference shares as part of this Series C round.
 This will support KoinWorks’ ambition to develop into a full-fledged financial service for SMEs.
 The company recently launched a neobank feature that allows SMEs to open a business banking account directly from its app.

 COVID-19 as an accelerator

-The COVID-19 crisis hit the Indonesian economy quite hard in the second and third quarter of 2020.
+The COVID-19 crisis hit the Indonesian economy quite hard.
 However, the underlying demand for finance continues to remain high, especially for working capital loan for SMEs.
 Sagar Thakar: “Additionally, COVID-19 has forced the technology adoption and digital acceleration of businesses, especially in a largely unorganised Indonesian market.
 For example, in the SME sector, around 2.7 million SMEs were digitally connected during the pandemic.
 This has proved to be beneficial for specialised fintech players such as KoinWorks.”